Do pesticides subvert the value of flower strips on farmland?

 This blog by Chief Executive, Matt Shardlow is adapted from Buglife’s evidence submission to Call for Knowledge on: “What are the impacts of pesticide and fertiliser use in farmland on the effectiveness of adjacent pollinator conservation measures such as flower strips and hedgerows?”

-A recent American study – Mogren and Lundgren 2016 – found that the pollen and nectar in flowers in pollinator strips adjacent to crops were so polluted with neonicotinoids that they caused harm to Honeybees and that the concentrations of neonics in bee bread were eye wateringly high, well above the levels that could stop wild bees from reproducing successfully (e.g. Whitehorn et al. 2012).
+A recent American study – Mogren and Lundgren 2016 – found that the pollen and nectar in flowers in pollinator strips adjacent to crops were so polluted with neonicotinoids that they caused harm to Honeybees and that the concentrations of neonics in bee bread were eye-wateringly high, well above the levels that could stop wild bees from reproducing successfully (e.g. Whitehorn et al. 2012).
 While Mogren and Lundgren 2016 report that exposure of bees to neonics was much higher close to neonic treated crops, even wildflower strips 150 metres away from treated crops caused significant exposure to the Honeybees.
-The most important caveat is, of course, that this study was in the US where treatment rates and frequency may be more intense than in the EU.
+The most important caveat is, of course, that this study was in the US, where treatment rates and frequency may be more intense than in the EU.

 Planted crop margins do provide lots of great resources for bumblebees, butterflies and other insects (Pywell et al. 2011, Carvell et al. 2005, Carvell et al. 2006, Blake et al. 2011, Thomas and Marshall 1999, Haaland et al. 2011).
 Although caution is required in drawing conclusions about the population effects of flower resources from foraging activity data, for instance Holzschuh et al. 2016 found that despite certain pollinators feeding on mass flowering crops, it did not follow that at a landscape scale their populations benefitted.

 The risk to field margin ecology from pesticides used on adjacent crops has long been recognised, in 2002 Marshall and Moonen said “Their close proximity to agricultural operations renders them susceptible to disturbance, particularly from pesticide drift and eutrophication”.
 Even the pesticide industry’s own report on crop field margins (Hackett and Lawrence 2014) acknowledges that pesticide contamination could harm life in the field margins.
-“Field margins can also separate the cropped area from hedgerows or other off-crop features (including other cropped areas) thus reducing levels of spray drift of pesticides.
-However, to reduce spray drift to a hedgerow the field margin intercepts the pesticide and may be impacted.
+“Field margins can also separate the cropped area from hedgerows or other off-crop features (including other cropped areas), thus reducing levels of spray drift of pesticides.
+However, to reduce spray drift to a hedgerow, the field margin intercepts the pesticide and may be impacted.
 The level of impact caused by spray drift will then depend on whether a species occupies the field margin or hedgerow alone.” and it is known that water transfer can move pesticides up to 20 meters across field margins “the CORPEN9 review, and the guidance produced, which recommends buffer width of between 10 m to 20 m for 70 to 80 % reduction efficiency of pesticides.” .

-Despite the clear risk to crop margin habitat strips from pesticide sprays there not many papers quantifying the impacts of insecticide sprays on field margins, and none on bees that we can find!
-However, Bundschuh et al. 2012 found that only field margins wider than nine metres supported grasshoppers and put this down to pesticide drift; Langhof et al. 2009 estimated that pesticide drift three metres into a margin would cause <30% [!] mortality of a parasitic wasp and ≤52% mortality of seven spot ladybirds; and Hahn et al. 2015 found that pyrethroid insecticide sprays significantly reduced the abundance of caterpillars and moths in crop field margins.
+Despite the clear risk to crop margin habitat strips from pesticide sprays, there are not many papers quantifying the impacts of insecticide sprays on field margins, and none on bees that we can find!
+However, Bundschuh et al. 2012 found that only field margins wider than nine metres supported grasshoppers and put this down to pesticide drift; Langhof et al. 2009 estimated that pesticide drift three metres into a margin would cause <30% [!] mortality of a parasitic wasp and ≤52% mortality of seven-spot ladybirds; and Hahn et al. 2015 found that pyrethroid insecticide sprays significantly reduced the abundance of caterpillars and moths in crop field margins.

 The paucity of evidence relating to insecticide sprays and pollinators in field margins is unfortunate considering that pyrethroids in particular are known to impact on beneficial invertebrates (Ewald et al. 2016) and their use is very high – almost universal on arable land – and increasing (Underwood and Mole 2016).
-We really should by now have properly ascertained the risk to pollinators from spray drift onto field margins, thankfully there is more information about the movement of neonicotinoid seed treatments into margins and the levels of exposure that create lethal and sub-lethal harm to pollinators.
+We really should by now have properly ascertained the risk to pollinators from spray drift onto field margins.
+Thankfully, there is more information about the movement of neonicotinoid seed treatments into margins and the levels of exposure that create lethal and sub-lethal harm to pollinators.

 So do we know if neonic levels in EU planted crop margins were so high that their toxicity out-weighed the benefits to pollinators from the pollen and nectar supplied?